microsoft/aed-rust-learn-content/create-a-commandl-line-program/includes/5-add-task-function.md

 trait](https://docs.serde.rs/serde_json/error/struct.Error.html#impl-From%3CError%3E), making it
 possible for us to use the `?` operator to unpack or early return them.

-## 3. rewind the file after reading from it
+## 3. Rewind the file after reading from it

 Because we have moved the cursor to the end of our file, we must rewind it before writing over it again.
-If we don't, we would begin writing at the cursor's last position, leading to a malformed JSON file.
+If we don't, we would begin writing at the cursor's last position, causing a malformed JSON file.
 The `Seek` trait and the `SeekFrom` enum from the `std::io` module are used to make that happen.

-## 4. write the modified task list back into the file
+## 4. Write the modified task list back into the file

 Last but not least, we push the `Task` value received as a function parameter to the task list and use `serde_json` to write our task vector into our file.
 We then return the empty tuple value inside